wynddao/wynddex/contracts/pair_stable/README.md

 Wyndex has two options to protect traders against slippage during swaps:

 1. Providing `max_spread`
 The spread is calculated as the difference between the ask amount (using the constant pool price) before and after the swap operation.
+For liquid staking pairs, it is calculated relative to the latest target rate queried from the trusted oracle (e.g. the staking contract).
 Once `max_spread` is set, it will be compared against the actual swap spread.
 In case the swap spread exceeds the provided max limit, the swap will fail.

 Note that the spread is calculated before commission deduction in order to properly represent the pool's ratio change.